-- 1. Safety: Our overall risk has been reduced because adults have had the opportunity to be vaccinated and students are less susceptible and suffer fewer effects.
-Our students remain unvaccinated thus, we will continue to manage our risk. - a.
-Hygiene: We will continue to emphasize robust hygienic practice. - b.
-Distance options: We have launched our Catholic Online School, Blessed Sacrament Online Academy which allows any family who desires to continue with independent, distance learning the opportunity to do so.
-The distance school is a full-fledged online school independent of the local parish school.
-For more information please visit the website here: Blessed Sacrament Online Academy - 2.
-Presence: Keeping school open daily.
-We do not want to burden parents with challenging schedules that prevent them from working a full workday - we want our students at school in-person. - 3.
-Growth: Despite limitations, we want our children to continue their academic progress at grade level in their faith and all core academic standards.
+- Safety: Our overall risk has been reduced because adults and students 12 and older have had the opportunity to be vaccinated.
+We will continue to manage our risk. - Hygiene: We will continue to emphasize robust hygienic practice. - Presence: Keeping school open daily.
+We do not want to burden parents with challenging schedules that prevent them from working a full workday we want our students at school in-person. - Growth: Despite limitations, we want our children to continue their academic progress at grade level in their faith and all core academic standards.